 Every region in the US was affected by the job losses, but the Western United States felt the biggest blow.

-Below is a bar chart depicting the number of layoffs that occurred this year:
+Below is a bar chart depicting the number of layoffs that occurred since 2022:

 Here are other data figures related to the job cuts per region: